moomoobiscuit/255_lab_2/README.md

 forests of classification trees to further maximise performance, and creating a binary linear program in Excel to attain optimal performance in a realistic scanning time.

-The submission can be viewed on the .md file on GitHub, or by downloading the .Rmd file and knitting to html.
-The .md file has bad formatting for some plots and latex expressions used.
+The submission can be viewed on the "ENGSCI 255 Lab 2" pdf file on GitHub.